audioxide/data/data/posts/20151116-reviews-st-vincent-st-vincent.md

   jittery guitars, shifty synthesisers, and noise-influenced textures that are welcoming rather than challenging.
 week: 31
+blurb: Annie Clark achieves a distinct sound that can only be described as some sort of melodic computer malfunction, her sweet voice combining effortlessly with jittery guitars, shifty synthesisers, and noise-influenced textures that are welcoming rather than challenging.
 ---
 author: ANDRÉ
 review: Avoiding the pitfalls that can often appear on art-rock records, St.